henrytwo/MasseyHacks-Firebase-Workshop/readme.md

 A really useful service that Firebase offers is Cloud Firestore.
 It's a realtime document based database.
 This means that Firestore will automatically propogate changes in the database to all connected apps in real time.<br><br>
 First, we'll setup Firestore in the console.
 You'll receive a prompt asking whether you want to start in `production mode` or `test mode`.
 For now, let's select `test mode` so that we have unrestricted access to the DB.
 In practice, you'll want to lock this down so that people can't mess with your data.<br><br>
 (Tip: For hackathons, it isn't a big priority to secure your DB.
 Focus on getting your hack working!)<br><br>
-If you open up the Firebase console to the Firestore tab, you'll be ablee to see changes pushed to the DB in real time.
+If you open up the Firebase console to the Firestore tab, you'll be able to see changes pushed to the DB in real time.

 #### Database structure
 Firebase has a few different levels in its structure.
 At the highest level, there are collections which must be uniquely named.
 Collections contain documents which themselves can contain many fields.
 This is where you store your conventional data (i.e. strings, integers, or other collections!, etc.)<br><br>